Letter of Recommendation from Supervisor (Examples)

 Final Thoughts

 A letter of recommendation from a supervisor is an important document that can make or break an applicant’s prospects of getting a job.
-While not all companies have a policy requiring written reference letters from applicants, most do, and hence as a supervisor, you should always be prepared to write one for your subordinate employees.
-This guide has provided you with comprehensive information on crafting great recommendation letters that make your subordinate employees competitive and helps them in their job searching process.
+While not all companies have a policy requiring written reference letters from applicants, most do, and hence, as a supervisor, you should always be prepared to write one for your subordinate employees.
+This guide has provided you with comprehensive information on crafting great letters that make your subordinate employees competitive and help them in their job search process

 About This Article